vish7715/sofi-financial-analysis/README.md

 The analysis focuses on the following key financial metrics:

 - **Revenue Analysis**
-10K consolidated income statements data is used to analyze how much revenue is generated per business segment across all 3 segments over a time frame of 5 years , understanding the most revenue generating segment.
+10K consolidated income statements data is extracted and used to calculate metrics as to how much revenue is generated per business segment across all 3 segments over a time frame of 5 years that helped in understanding the most revenue generating segment.

 - **Growth Quality Analysis**